kacreel/aide_summer/README.md

    - `class5-differential-privacy/` - Class 5: Differential Privacy
    - `class6-regression-llm/` - Class 6: Regression Trees and LLM Concepts
    - `class7-capstone/` - Class 7: Fitting Your Own Models and Capstone Introduction
-3. Review pre-class materials in the `readings/` folder
+3. Review pre-class materials as listed in each class lecture guide
-4. Follow along with exercises in the `exercises/` folder
+4. Follow along with exercises in the `exercises/` folder (`.ipynb` for Jupyter/Colab, `.py` for script-based work)
-5. Refer to instructor guides as needed
+5. Refer to instructor guides (`class[#]-lecture-guide.md`) as needed

 ## Resources